Volunteers are the lifeblood of Museums Partnership Reading.

 As soon as you are registered, you'll join the waiting list.

 When you are happy with your application, please don’t forget to click SUBMIT – otherwise we will never receive the form!

 As soon as we are recruiting to that role, we will get in touch with our matches and invite them to an informal interview.
 This can be over Zoom/ Teams, or in person according to your preference.

 If you need any help with the application process, please email VolunteerHQ@reading.ac.uk and we will do our best to help.

 Reading Museum is committed to providing training and ongoing support to our volunteers to help them flourish in their roles.
-We achieved the Investing in Volunteers national standard, for the third time, as part of the Museums Partnership Reading with The Museum of English Rural Life (The MERL).
+We achieved the Investing in Volunteers national standard, for the fourth time, as part of the Museums Partnership Reading with The Museum of English Rural Life (The MERL).
 Our assessment report is available to download below.